matterholt/matterPage/notes.md

 ideas/TODO:

-[] 02-2020 css style on the blog write ups
+[] 02-2020 improve css when shrink to phone screen

 [] 02-2020 better naming for css classes